 These courses are offered by the Quest Lifelong Learning Community.
-For more information on Quest, click here and also see more details at the bottom of this page.
+For more information on Quest, see more details at the bottom of this page.

 Coordinators: Michael Hamburg, Steve Allen

-This voyage is perfect for anyone who has wondered what the universe actually is, where it comes from, and where it is headed.
-We will begin among the stars and continue on towards the farthest reaches of the observable universe.
+This class is perfect for anyone who has ever wondered what the universe actually is, where it came from, and where it is headed.
+We will begin on Earth and continue on towards the farthest reaches of the observable universe.
 Prior knowledge or technical expertise in math or science is not required.
-Just bring your questions and a sense of wonder.
+Just bring your questions and sense of wonder.

 Coordinators: Steve Allen, Larry Shapiro

 Our focus will be on how philosophy approaches particular issues, as opposed to an in-depth analysis of specific philosophers.
 A short reading will be assigned as preparation for each week’s discussion, but each class will start with a brief summary of the reading to allow some participation by “drop-ins.”